spoved/moxfield.cr/README.md

 # moxfield

-An official API for <https://www.moxfield.com>
+An unofficial API for <https://www.moxfield.com>

 ## Installation